-(a) See Note 6, Segment and Geographic Information, in the Notes to Consolidated Financial Statements in Item 8 of this Form 10-Q for a reconciliation from segment adjusted operating income to consolidated US GAAP income.
+(a) See Note 6, Segment and Geographic Information, in the Notes to Consolidated Financial Statements in Item 8 of this Form 10-Q for a reconciliation from segment adjusted operating income to a US GAAP measure of consolidated pre-tax income.

-(b) Certain charges related to discontinuance of product lines which were previously reported in adjusted operating income for the reportable segments, \$7 million for the three months June 30, 2020, have been reclassified to the "All other" category to conform to current year presentation and the Company's internal reporting to the Chief Operating Decision Maker package.
+(b) Certain charges related to discontinuance of product lines which were previously reported in adjusted operating income for the reportable segments, \$34 million for the nine months ended September 30, 2020, have been reclassified to the "All other" category to conform to current year presentation and the Company's internal reporting to the Chief Operating Decision Maker package.
 These amounts are not material to the measure of segment results for the years presented.